Can I Publish The Same Post To Multiple Twitter Accounts? Why Posts Are Being Rejected As Duplicate Content

 - If your Queue repeats itself within one week, your Timeslots must be spread out across the week so that no post is repeated twice on the same day.

-These measures are in place to protect your account from being suspended by Twitter or Facebook.
+These measures are in place to protect your account from being suspended by Twitter, Facebook, or any other social platform.

 💡These measures and checks only apply to posts made from within SmarterQueue

-We can’t check other posts published by other services or ones published natively on Facebook or Twitter.
+We can’t check other posts published by other services or ones published natively on any social media platform.